Raymond Kelly: Civil liberties clashes

+Interview with 60 Minutes

 On September 25, 2011 Kelly was interviewed on the television program 60 Minutes by Scott Pelley about anti-terrorism measures taken in New York City's financial district in the 10 years following the 9/11 attacks.
 One of these was the development of a $3-billion NYPD Joint Operations Center that includes representatives from the military, FBI, FEMA and state and local first responders.
 During the interview, Kelly asserted that the New York City police department possesses missiles that could take down a plane: